MarkHopper24/QRDecoder/README.md

 ## Usage

-You can [download](https://github.com/MarkHopper24/QRDecoder/blob/main/QRDecoderSetup.exe) the latest installable version of QRDecoder for Windows.
+You can download and install the QRDecoder directly from GitHub [HERE](https://github.com/MarkHopper24/QRDecoder/blob/main/QRDecoderSetup.exe).
+Alternatively, you can install from the Microsoft Store [HERE](https://apps.microsoft.com/store/detail/qrdecoder/XPDLKS1X6WLBKJ?hl=en-us&gl=US).

 I've also included the following resources if you want to modify, compile, and package the application yourself:

 * QRDecoder.py (standalone script)
 * setup.py (for use with Cx_Freeze)